 Participants in a prayer vigil in Boston, MA, USA.
 February 8 is the first International Day of Prayer and Awareness against Human Trafficking.

 You can read about MMMs who help to bring healing and wholeness to others in a variety of ways in our March e-newsletter.

 Raising awareness about fistula

-As you know, we have many stories to tell about MMM and we use many different means to tell them.
-The Global Sisters’ Report, a project of the US-based National Catholic Reporter, aims to highlight the activities of women religious throughout the world.
-We recently featured the work that MMMs have been involved in for women affected by vesico-vaginal fistula.
-It appeared in the Global Sister’s Report on 31 December, in the form of an interview.
-You can read it by logging onto GlobalSistersReport.org and clicking Ministry and Q & A. Some of you may already be seeing it in e-mail form.
-Please click Say Thanks at the bottom of the article.
+The Global Sisters’ Report, a project of the US-based National Catholic Reporter, highlights the activities of women religious throughout the world.
+We have featured the work of MMMs for women affected by vesico-vaginal fistula in the form of an interview that appeared in the Report on 31 December 2014.
+You can read it by logging onto GlobalSistersReport.org and clicking Ministry and Q & A. Please click Say Thanks at the bottom of the article.
 We plan for more to come!

 Are you searching for a way to offer yourself to the service of God's world? explore God's call for you @ www.exploreaway.net

 We are very conscious of the increased violence in many countries, including countries in which we work, such as Nigeria, Kenya, and the Republic of South Sudan.
 We ask you to join us in prayer for people suffering because of violence or natural disasters.